Impeachment Inquiry Catch-Up: Bombshell Testimony And Revelations From The East

 Zelenskiy's comments strengthened, for a time, the defense offered by the White House and its supporters that there was never any explicit tie between what was flowing from Washington and expected in return from Kyiv.

-But this week's testimony and press reports eroded that narrative and if there are documents — Ukrainian or American — that verify that some American made a more or less direct statement to some Ukrainian about these matters, that would be key evidence for Democrats.
+But this week's testimony and press reports eroded that narrative, and if there are documents — Ukrainian or American — that verify that some American made a more or less direct statement to some Ukrainian about these matters, that would be key evidence for Democrats.

 The president's power

-Trump and his supporters also already have responded to the criticism about the merits of the Ukraine policy being improper.
+Trump and his supporters also have responded to the criticism about the merits of the Ukraine policy being improper.

 The conduct of foreign policy is always and necessarily political, as acting chief of staff Mick Mulvaney has said, and all U.S. diplomats — like Sondland and Taylor — work for Trump.

-In short, this is how business is done, the argument goes: "Get over it," Mulvaney said.
+In short, this is how business is done, the argument goes; "Get over it," Mulvaney said.

-Former acting Attorney General Matthew Whitaker aired a different defense: even conceding the possibility that Trump had overstepped his authority, there's no law or provision in the Constitution that has been violated.
+Former acting Attorney General Matthew Whitaker aired a different defense: Even conceding the possibility that Trump had overstepped his authority, there's no law or provision in the Constitution that has been violated.

 "Abuse of power is not a crime," Whitaker said — and accordingly, impeachment is uncalled for.